Geoff Chappell - Software Analyst

 For each processor, the kernel has a KPRCB.
 In version 5.0 and higher, the KPRCB has an array, named PPLookasideList, of 0x10 PP_LOOKASIDE_LIST structures.
 Each is a pair of pointers, the first to a lookaside list that is specific to that processor, the second to one that is shared among all processors (like any other).
-The PP_NPAGED_LOOKASIDE_NUMBER enumeration indexes this array.
-For each type of structure that is treated to this per-processor optimisation, allocations are sought first from the per-processor list, for speed, else from the shared.
-Allocations are freed to the per-processor list for easy re-allocation, except that if that list has reached its capacity the allocation is instead freed to the shared list.
+The PP_NPAGED_LOOKASIDE_NUMBER enumeration (formally _PP_NPAGED_LOOKASIDE_NUMBER) indexes this array.
+For each type of structure that is treated to this per-processor optimisation, allocations are sought first from the per-processor list, for speed, else from the shared list.
+Allocations are freed to the per-processor list for easy re-allocation, except that if the list has reached its capacity the allocation is instead freed to the shared list.

 |0||LookasideSmallIrpList||5.0 and higher|

 |LookasideLargeIrpList||5.0 and higher|